SelenaPSM/mysqlee-bootcamp/introduction/introduction.md

 ## About this Workshop

 MySQL is the world's most popular open source database.
-Whether you are a fast growing web property, software vendor, a large organization or an SMB MySQL can cost-effectively help you deliver high performance, scalable database applications.
+Whether you are a fast growing web property, software vendor, a large organization or an SMB MySQL can cost-effectively help you deliver high performance, scalable database applications

 MySQL Enterprise Edition is a commercial offering comprised of the MySQL database with security, encryption, auditing, high availability and scalability extensions, online backup, monitoring, management, and visual database design and SQL development tools.